IngaIbs/sleepy_forest/slides/40_Classifiers.md

 ![Wrong predictions vizualized for the different sleep stages for one recording](gfx/clf_results_random_forest_subj1.png)

 - Only for one subject
 - Using Random Forest Classifier, Score: 0.945

 ## An idea to improve the predictions

 !['Improved' predictions vizualized for the different sleep stages for one recording](gfx/clf_results_random_forest_subj1_smooth.png)

-- Smoothing out wrong prediction in the middle of the sleep face
+- Smoothing  wrong prediction in the middle of the sleep phase
-- Smoothing kernel size 15 Timesteps (1sec)
 - A little improvement, Score: 0.959